rikuslv/mini-quiz/README.md

 # mini-quiz
 Quiz have 3 questions about minicraft.

-This is my fisr mini project with c++
+This is my first mini project with c++